AstroNvim/docs/versioned_docs/version-1.7.0/recipes/advanced_lsp.md

 ### LSP Specific Plugins

 There are some plugins available for doing advanced setup of language servers that require the user to not use the `lspconfig` setup call and instead use their own plugin setup for handling this.
-AstroNvim provides a nice way to do this while still using `mason-lspconfig` for installing the language servers.
+AstroNvim provides a nice way to do this while still using `nvim-lsp-installer` for installing the language servers.
 You can use the `lsp.skip_setup` table for specifying which language servers to guarantee AstroNvim will not automatically call the `lspconfig` setup for.
 We also provide a helper function for getting the AstroNvim default server configuration like our built in `capabilities`, `on_attach`, as well as the user defined options in `lsp.server-settings`.
 Here is a couple examples for some common LSP plugins:

 **[typescript.nvim](https://github.com/jose-elias-alvarez/typescript.nvim)**